tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 ## Bandwidth Points

 Having too many transactions will clog our network like Ethereum and may incur delays on transaction confirmation.
 To keep the network operating smoothly, TRON network only allows every account to initiate a transaction for free every once every 10 seconds.
-To engage in transactions more frequently requires bandwidth points.
-Like TRON Power(TP), bandwidth points can be obtained through freezing TRX.
+To engage in transactions more frequently requires bandwidth.
+Like TRON Power(TP), bandwidth can be obtained through freezing TRX.

-Calculation of bandwidth points: amount of frozen balance * days * constant.
+Calculation of bandwidth: amount of frozen balance * days * constant.
 Note that the unit of frozen balance is sun, and the current constant is 1.

-e.g. Suppose 1 TRX (1,000,000 sun) is frozen for a fixed duration of 3 days, bandwidth points=1,000,000 * 3 * 1=3,000,000
+e.g. Suppose 1 TRX (1,000,000 sun) is frozen for a fixed duration of 3 days, bandwidth=1,000,000 * 3 * 1=3,000,000

-Aside from inquiry, all transactions, ranging from transfer, asset migration, voting to balance freeze, occurring more frequently than once every 10 seconds consumes bandwidth points.
+Aside from inquiry, all transactions, ranging from transfer, asset migration, voting to balance freeze, occurring more frequently than once every 10 seconds consumes bandwidth.
 Every contract consumes 100,000 Entropies.

-Note: When balance unfreezes, bandwidth points will not be cleared.
-New bandwidth points will be accumulated when more TRX is frozen.
+Note: When balance unfreezes, bandwidth will not be cleared.
+New bandwidth will be accumulated when more TRX is frozen.

 ## Token issuance